JetBrains/intellij-sdk-docs/topics/tutorials/postfix_completion/advanced_postfix_templates.md

 Existing
 [`Surrounder`](%gh-ic%/platform/lang-api/src/com/intellij/lang/surroundWith/Surrounder.java)
-implementations of the [](surround_with.md) feature required to invoke the <menupath>Code | Surround With...</menupath> action can be reused for postfix completion by extending the
+implementations of the [](surround_with.md) feature required to invoke the <ui-path>Code | Surround With...</ui-path> action can be reused for postfix completion by extending the
 [`SurroundPostfixTemplateBase`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/template/postfix/templates/SurroundPostfixTemplateBase.java)
 class and returning the surrounder object from the `getSurrounder()` method.